tcc7130/youtube-copy/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See https://opensource.org/licenses/MIT for more information.